 The most important way to get plugged into the life of Redeemer is to become involved in a Community Group.
-It is here where individuals are most known and cared for in community.
-We offer regular Community Groups, Seeker Groups for those who are skeptical or curious about Christianity, and Beta Groups for those who want to try a group out with a short-term commitment.
+These are places to both cultivate a relationship with God and friendships with others.
+We offer regular Community Groups, Questioning Christianity Groups for those who are skeptical or curious about Christianity, and Beta Groups, which are designed for those who want to try a group out with a short-term commitment.

-Community Groups are the primary place where you are known and cared for at Redeemer.
+Community Groups are a place to cultivate a relationship with God and friendships with others.
 It is within these small communities that men and women can build personal relationships and practice applying the gospel to their lives.
 Each group expects to experience Jesus Christ in its midst, enabling participants to be transformed through mutual ministry and to experience life in the family of God.